abhirajranjan/ZDE-share/README.md

 Alora Share lets you connect most of your devices together into a network to share their resources

-__Alora Share for mobile will be in development under__ <https://github.com/abhirajranjan/alora-share-mobile>

 ## File Structure

 * All the source code is under src/.

 * src/network/ handle all the network creation.

-* src/ui contains UI components.

 ## Requirements